jy-gh/RecentFiles/README.md

 For the **recent_files** command-line utility, do the following:

-Add the `--directory` argument to the command.
+Add one or more `--directory` arguments to the command.

 ## Acknowledgements

 This workflow was inspired by Hans Raaf's Alfred workflow, [*Last changed files*](https://github.com/oderwat/alfredworkflows).

 Thanks to @vitorgalvao for multiple enhancement suggestions.
+Recent changes, including the `-L` option, processing multiple colon-separated directories, and the changes to the **Recent Files** workflow default display are the result of issues and discussions with @chumido and @saeedesmaili--thanks to both of them.

 ## Copyright